grafovdenis/github_client/README.md

 ### Data

-Data layer contains data-specific models, repositories and clients, which interacts with the API or the platform interaction.
+Data layer contains data-specific models, repositories and clients, which interacts with the API or the platform.

 ### Domain